Multigraph edge-coloring with local list sizes: Introduction

-Improving the results of \cite{bonamy2020edge} further seems a difficult task as it would result in strong advancements toward the list edge-coloring conjecture.
+Improving the results of \cite{bonamy2024edge} further seems a difficult task as it would result in strong advancements toward the list edge-coloring conjecture.
 However, there has been success with certain types of lists, namely sets of the form $[r]$.
-Recently, Christiansen \cite{Christ} resolved a conjecture posed in \cite{bonamy2020edge} by proving that all simple graphs admit an $L$-edge-coloring for $L(xy) = [1 + \max\set{\deg(x), \deg(y)}]$.
-Conley, Greb{\'\i}k and Pikhurko extended this result to multigraphs by constructing an $L$-edge-coloring for $L(e) = [\max\set{\deg(x) + \mu(x), \deg(y) + \mu(y)}]$, where $V(e) = \set{x, y}$ and $\mu(x) \defeq \max_{z}\mu(x, z)$ \cite{localvizing}.
+Recently, Christiansen \cite{Christ} resolved a conjecture posed in \cite{bonamy2024edge} by proving that all simple graphs admit an $L$-edge-coloring for $L(xy) = [1 + \max\set{\deg(x), \deg(y)}]$.
+Conley, Greb{\'\i}k, and Pikhurko extended this result to multigraphs by constructing an $L$-edge-coloring for $L(e) = [\max\set{\deg(x) + \mu(x), \deg(y) + \mu(y)}]$, where $V(e) = \set{x, y}$ and $\mu(x) \defeq \max_{z}\mu(x, z)$ \cite{localvizing}.

 We introduce a slightly different definition of locality, which generalizes these results.
-In particular, given a multigraph $G$ and a list assignment $L$ of the edges of $G$, we define a function on the vertices of $G$ as follows:
+In particular, given a multigraph $G$ and a list assignment $L$ for the edges of $G$, we define a function on the vertices of $G$ as follows:

 We will provide sufficient lower bounds on $|f(x, L)|$ in terms of the local structure of $x$ to guarantee the existence of a proper $L$-edge-coloring.
 We note that this is a natural abstraction of local edge-colorings considered in \cite{Christ, localvizing} as the constraint $|f(x, L)| \geq c(x)$ can be achieved by the list assignment $L(e) = [\max\set{c(x), c(y)}]$ (where $V(e) = \set{x, y}$).
+Additionally, our proofs are based on the ideas of \cite{localvizing} inspired by that of \cite{Christ}.

-With are now ready to state our main result.
+We are now ready to state our main result.